northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 *****************************************

 The complexity of HPC systems may introduce unpredictable behaviors and may result in job failures due to hardware or software.
 Applying fault tolerance techniques to your HPC workflows allows your jobs to become more resilient to crashes, partition time limits and hardware failures.

+Checkpointing will allow you to:

+ * Create resilient workflows in the existence of faults.
+ * Overcome most scheduler resource time limitations.
+ * Implement an early error detection approach by inspecting intermediate results.

 The Checkpointing technique
 ================================